Code-Institute-Submissions/Under-The-Arch/README.md

            On smaller screens the navigation bar is reduced to listing the services provided, the name and logo.
 At these screen sizes              the buttons appear under a navigation button to save on screen real estate.

 Feature 5: The "Sign-Up!" button allows for the user to sign upo and keep informed of all that is happening at Unbder The Arch or a                more specific list selected by the user.
+           This form also contains links to the main social media sites that would be of interest to this type of business.

 Feature 6: The "Restaurant Booking" button/form allows fopr a user to request a reservation.
 Due to limitation in the coding the option            provided is for the user to request a date & time and for the reservatio staff to confirm or discuss with the user.